marinamarina/bowling/README.md

 Run the unit tests:

-Python version 2.7 or earlier `python -m unittest discover` Python version 3.1 or earlier `python3 -m discover` Python version 3.2 or earlier `python3 -m unittest discover`
+* Python version 2.7 or earlier `python -m unittest discover`
+* Python version 3.2 or earlier `python3 -m unittest discover`

 Or just leave it to Travis (Every push will also trigger a new build on Travis CI).